Beginners Guides

-Did you know that the length of a truck capable of towing a tiny house can vary greatly?
-In fact, the average length of such a truck is an impressive 20-25 feet!
+Did you know that the size of the truck needed to tow a tiny house can vary greatly?
+In fact, the standard size for this task is typically between 20-25 feet!

 As a tiny house enthusiast, it’s essential to understand the weight and size of your tiny house to ensure you choose the right truck for towing.
 In this article, we will explore the factors to consider when selecting a truck, including towing capacity, weight distribution, and trailer stability.